dvyukov/go-fuzz/README.md

 due to hash collisions.
 And finally ```uptime``` is uptime of the process.
 This same information is also served via http (see the ```-http``` flag).

 ## libFuzzer support

-go-fuzz-build can also generate an archive file that can be used with [libFuzzer](https://llvm.org/docs/LibFuzzer.html) instead of go-fuzz.
-(Requires linux.)
+go-fuzz-build can also generate an archive file that can be used with [libFuzzer](https://llvm.org/docs/LibFuzzer.html) instead of go-fuzz (requires linux).

 Sample usage: